chapulina/simslides/README.md

 ## Run SimSlides

-Recommended: Source Gazebo, this may be in a different place depending on your Gazebo installation:
+*Important*: Source Gazebo, this may be in a different place depending on your Gazebo installation:

     source /usr/share/gazebo/setup.sh